santhanalakshmi21/Deploy_ml_to_web/README.md

 step8:Save all files in one folder and copy the path of the folder

-step9:change the path of trained_model.sav file according to your folder path in the diabetes prediction web app
+step9:change the path of trained_model.sav file according to your folder path in the diabetes prediction web app and run the file in spyder

 step10:streamlit run" path of the diabetes prediction web app.py" Use this command in terminal